rfresh2/XaeroPlus/README.md

 * Faster map tile zip reads/writes
 * Allow multiple MC instances to read/write to the same map concurrently
 * Transparent obsidian roof.
 Useful for mapping 2b2t spawn.
-* Faster region writes to prevent missed chunks in map.
-Helpful if you're traveling at very high speeds.
+* Faster region writes to prevent missed chunks in map while traveling at very high speeds.
+* ~~Increased region loading performance for large worlds.
+Fixes "hangs" on joining a server or switching dimensions.~~
+  * Now included in XaeroWorldMap 1.26.4

-Certain modifications have settings that can be changed in the normal Xaero WorldMap settings GUI.
+Configurations are in the normal Xaero WorldMap settings GUI.

 # Work In Progress